-Education tours are one hour in length and are conducted by a trained member of the education department.
+Education tours are about an hour and fifteen minutes in length and are conducted by a trained Educator of the Education Department.

 Exhibits in the visitor center are free to the public and are open from 9:30am to 4:15pm, every day except Tuesday.

 - The History of the Transatlantic Slave Trade

 This exhibit is a brief overview about the history of the Transatlantic Slave Trade.
 It includes information about how the trade began, which European countries were involved, and where Africans were captured and forcibly migrated along routes of trade that extended both to the west and east of the African continent.

 Focused on the history of slavery in Louisiana from 1719-1865, visitors learn about all aspects of slavery in this state.
 Including the history of the Code Noir, topics of gender, and resistance & rebellion.